-You should answer all of these questions before deciding on a specific platform.
+It would help if you answered all of these questions before deciding on a specific platform.

-Knowing that your target audience primarily use IOS devices, uses Bing to search, spends most of their time on Instagram, and plays games like Farmville or Candy Crush can help decide where to put your advertising budget (ex: You’ll want to make sure your chosen ad platform includes IOS targeting options and you may look at Bing and Instagram mobile ads).
+Knowing that your target audience primarily uses IOS devices, uses Bing to search, spends most of their time on Instagram, and plays games like Farmville or Candy Crush can help decide where to put your advertising budget (ex: You'll want to make sure your chosen ad platform includes IOS targeting options and you may look at Bing and Instagram mobile ads).